3 Great WordPress Alternatives to Easily Create Your Own Website

 Downsides are the limited depth of navigation (only two levels) and missing features for multlingual websites.
 Plans are available for $8, $16 or $24 per month.
 You can find our full Squarespace review here.

 If you are looking for an all-round carefree package, you should take Jimdo into consideration.
-More than ten million websites worldwide run on this platform and it offers a free basic version.
+More than 12 million websites worldwide run on this platform and it offers a free basic version.
 The paid plan (Jimdo Pro) not only gives you a website and a domain name, but you also get an email address and access to their support team.

 Jimdo is also great if you have something to sell: the online store is easier to use than any other e-commerce solution I know.
 What’s more, it’s optimized for smartphones without having to set up a thing.